 “We are very pleased however that the investment since we were formed in 2002 has resulted in the continued very high drinking water quality across Scotland.

 “We continue to work closely with the DWQR to target enhancements and operational improvements to specific areas that will see further improvements to our customers’ drinking water in the next investment period.

 “We want all our customers to enjoy the look and taste of this sustainable product which comes straight to their taps.”

 - A reduction of five per cent in customers contacting Scottish Water about water quality.

 - A significant reduction in cryptosporidium found in water supplies (half the number of positive samples seen in 2007 from a similar total number of samples).

 - A reduction in the number of telemetry (remote monitoring) related incidents, as work to improve the robustness of Scottish Water’s telemetry system paid dividends.

-Since 2002, Scottish public relations agency Holyrood Partnership has provided strategic PR support to the Scottish Water Press Office,whcih can be contacted on 01383 848 236
+Since 2002, Scottish public relations agency Holyrood PR has provided strategic PR support to the Scottish Water Press Office,whcih can be contacted on 01383 848 236